cybern0id/rugjam/README.md

     Format uSD with two FAT32 partitions.
 Ensure second partition is >7GB.
 First partition can be >512MB.

-    Decompress alpine linux download to first partition of uSD card.
+    Decompress Alpine Linux download to first partition of uSD card.

     Download headless overlay for Alpine Linux, decompress, make relavent changes, recompress.

     Copy this adjusted headless overlay file to first partition of uSD card.

-    Copy interfaces, cmdline.txt, config.txt, rpi-libcomposite.sh and unattended.sh files from this repo to first partition of uSD card.
+    Copy interfaces, cmdline.txt, config.txt, rpi-libcomposite.sh, set-win-dns.sh and unattended.sh files from this repo to first partition of uSD card.

     Create two raw disk image files of approximately 3GB in size each, on second partition of uSD card, one named 'persist.img' and the other named 'userfiles.img'.
     ``fallocate`` on Linux or ``mkfile`` on Macos can achieve this. ``fsutil file createnew`` for Windows should do the same.